 - Fire and other insurance policies

-At the close of escrow, payment of funds shall be made in an acceptable form to the escrow.
-I'll keep you updated on the next steps.
+At the close of escrow, payments of funds are made in an acceptable form to the escrow.
+I'll keep you updated on what comes next.